 Signs and symptoms of vascular thoracic outlet syndrome can include:

 - Blood clots in veins or arteries in the upper area of the body

 - Cold fingers, hands or arms

 - Weak or no pulse in the affected arm

 The diagnosis is made by medical history and physical examination.
 Special laboratory tests can confirm the diagnosis.

 The initial treatment of patients with thoracic outlet syndrome consists primarily of a carefully planned program of exercise therapy.
 Avoidance of work activities suspected of causing the condition may be necessary.
 Physicians may prescribe anti-inflammatory drugs to reduce the pain and inflammation.
-In some cases surgery may be necessary if symptoms persist for a long time.
+In some cases, surgery may be necessary if symptoms persist for a long time.

-The prevention of thoracic outlet syndrome should focus on the design or redesign of the workplace so that workers will avoid carrying heavy weights, reaching overhead, and lifting with the arms above shoulder level.
+The prevention of thoracic outlet syndrome should focus on the design or redesign of the workplace so that workers will avoid carrying heavy weights, reaching overhead, and lifting with their arms above shoulder level.
 Routine conditioning to strengthen muscles and improve posture can reduce pressure on nerves and blood vessels.